QingyangYu0529/BIS-634-QingyangYu/Homework1/README.md

 This readme file contains:

-1)instructions that are necessary for running scripts under this folder
+1)Instructions that are necessary for running scripts under this folder.

-2)answers to each question asked in the exercises 1-4
+2)Answers to each question asked in the exercises 1-4.

-3)how I proved my code was correct using different tests
+3)How I proved my code was correct using different tests.

-4)any other relevant information.
+4)Any other relevant information.

 ## Support
 If you have any question, please feel free to [contact me].(https://github.com/QingyangYu0529/BIS-634-QingyangYu#Maintainer)